 35 As noted in the introduction, Friedman and Keynes would find themselves in a closer position in this case.
 Keynes would understand and assess economic models depending on their usefulness as an instrument of thought.
-A model would not be a representation of reality, but rather a way to inquire and to act on that reality.
+More important than their functions as representations of reality, models should be sees as ways to inquire and to act on reality.
 Furthermore, according to Keynes, it would be dangerous to think that an instrument like an econometric model might be turned into something rigid and general, since, in this case, the usefulness of the model as an instrument would be lost.
 Keynes, critically referring to Tinbergen's macroeconometric modeling illustrates this idea in the following way: "In [the] natural sciences the object of experiment is to fill in the actual values of the various quantities and factors in an equation or a formula; and the work when done is once and for all.
 In economics that is not the case, and to convert a model into a quantitative formula is to destroy its usefulness as an instrument of thought.
 Tinbergen endavours to work out the variable quantities in a particular case, or perhaps in the average of several particular cases, and he then suggests that the quantitative formula so obtained has general validity.
-Yet, in fact, by filling in figures, which one can be quite sure will not apply next time, so far from increasing the value of his instrument, he has destroyed it" (Keynes, CW, XIV, p.
-300, quoted by Lawson, 1985a, p.
-129)
+Yet, in fact, by filling in figures, which one can be quite sure will not apply next time, so far from increasing the value of his instrument, he has destroyed it" (Keynes CW XIV, 300, quoted by Lawson 1985a, 129)